OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

-  contribution and guide the proponent through the steps to make it accepted: identifying issues reported by Continuous Integration, asking for new tests to be developed whenever possible, etc. When the contributor is not in capacity to polish his/her contribution, the co-maintainer may do it him/herself.
+  contribution and guide the proponent through the steps to make it accepted: identifying issues reported by Continuous Integration, asking for new tests to be developed whenever possible, etc. When the contributor is not in capacity to polish his/her contribution, the co-maintainer may do it themself.
 - Ensuring that fixes that are appropriate for backporting in stable branche(s) are backported.
 - Monitoring of project communication channels (mailing list, IRC, Slack channels, etc.).
-The co-maintainer will in particular identify issues that are reported   through that means and ensures that they are captured by a corresponding ticket.
+The co-maintainer will in particular identify issues that are reported through those means and ensures that they are captured by a corresponding ticket.
   The co-maintainer may also occasionally answer questions on usage of the library and tools, but in-depth support of users is not in the scope of the